 Wednesday June 21:

-2. 5:15 PM: Exchange money at Hopital Ft.St.Michel (HFSM).
-Pick up stored supplies, procedure tables, and Mayo stands at the Cap Haitian Health Network (CHHN) office.
+2. 5:15 PM: Exchanged money at Hopital Ft.St.Michel (HFSM).
+Picked up stored supplies, procedure tables, and Mayo stands at the Cap Haitian Health Network (CHHN) office.
 Participated in a radio show to explain the benefits for vasectomy, the purpose of our mission, and where and men could take advantage of the opportunity.

 Thursday June 22: